kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 ### DRA Scheduler Plugin Design Overview

 This document outlines the design of the DRA Scheduler Plugin, focusing on the handling of fabric devices.
-Key additions include `BindingConditions` and `BindingFailureConditions` for device identification and preparetion, enhancements to `AllocatedDeviceStatus`, and the process for handling `ResourceSlices` upon attachment failure.
+Key additions include `BindingConditions` and `BindingFailureConditions` for device identification and preparation, enhancements to `AllocatedDeviceStatus`, and the process for handling `ResourceSlices` upon attachment failure.
 The composable controller design is also discussed, emphasizing efficient utilization of fabric devices.

 ![proposal](proposal.jpg)